Sunday, December 18, 2011

 6) How to just make cereal for dinner if you don't want to use the microwave (per some other kid's request).
 We found out it's the same as making it at breakfast - you just eat it while watching prime time instead of morning cartoons.

-7) Why you shouldn't get in someone's car if you are walking down the street and they pull up to you and say, "Hey, will you help me look for my lost dog?"
+7) Why you shouldn't get in a stranger's car if you are walking home from school and they pull up to you and say, "Hey, will you help me look for my lost dog?"
 (Another review of how to call the police here.)

-8) How to make a magazine collage with scissors and a glue stick if you get bored.
+8) How to make a magazine collage with scissors and a glue stick if you get bored when by yourself

-9) How to make homemade play dough if you get bored.
+9) How to make homemade play dough if you get bored when by yourself

 The teacher was nice, the class was fun, and we all walked away a little less afraid of being on our own.
 Or maybe a little more.
-Either way, the class was fun.
+Either way, from here on, I knew exactly how to microwave a frozen dinner,

 (c) 2011 photography and writing by Chloe - all rights reserved